 Go Fluent is an English distance learning company that hires ESL teachers to work with mainly adult learners from all over the world.
 At the time of writing, it’s mainly hiring for corporate English trainers who have experience working in the corporate world.

 You’ll need excellent English language skills, but not necessarily a college degree to work with Go Fluent.

-With Gogokid, you could earn between $14 and $19 per hour — plus a $300 bonus — teaching kids in China.
+With Gogokid, you could earn between $14 and $25 per hour teaching kids in China.
 GoGo Kid requires applicants to have a college degree.
 After applying and interviewing, you’ll present a demo lesson.
 Assuming all goes well, you’ll soon be teaching lessons to Chinese students, all of which are one-on-one.

 iTalki is a huge online community with more than five million language learners and 10,000 teachers.
 Along with teaching from home and setting your own schedule, you can also set your own rates as an iTalki teacher. iTalki charges a 15% fee, and you get to keep the rest.